apache/karaf/assemblies/apache-karaf/src/main/filtered-resources/demos/web/README.txt

 Purpose
 -------
-Embed Karaf in a web application.
+To embed Karaf in a web application.

 Prerequisites for Running the Example